Aref-Akminasi/aws-developer-associate/Lambda.md

 - The event source mapping polls the service and returns a batch with messages
 - Requires an appropriate **IAM execution role** to pull

+### Event Filtering

+- You can use event filtering to control which records from a stream or queue Lambda sends to your function
+- **DON'T** filter the events in the Lambda function handler
+- With event filtering your Lambda function handler will be simpler
+- Usage example: Create an event source mapping between DynamoDB streams and an AWS Lambda function.
+Use Lambda event filtering to trigger the Lambda function only if sales fail when the price is aobve the specified threshold.
+Configure the Lambda function to publish the data to an Amazon SNS topic.

 ### Kinesis & DynamoDB

 #### Error Handling